-RR Volunteers answer questions from the activist and independent journalist community (as well as the general public!).
-We also provide street reference at demonstrations and other events, work on cataloging projects, discuss projects, share information and get reference support on our discussion list, and meet up with like-minded individuals in local collectives.
-We've also got a list of Dream projects that we'd like to accomplish, so jump right in if one of these piques your interest.
+RR volunteers answer questions from activist and independent journalist communities.
+We got our start in 2004 by providing street reference at demonstrations and other events, but since then we've also engaged in activities such as conducting workshops and presentations; creating blog posts and resource guides for the website; working on cataloging projects; discussing issues, sharing information, and getting reference support on our email list; and meeting up with like-minded individuals in local collectives.
+We've also got a list of dream projects that we'd love to accomplish, so jump right in if one of these piques your interest.

 At long last, there are Radical Reference iron-on decals for volunteers -- or even those who *aren't* volunteers but want to look radical.
 But beware, if you're wearing one of these t's, you'll invariably get questions from passers-by so be ready to answer questions!